FrankDattalo/Flisp/README.md

 # Flisp

 Flisp is a small lisp dialect.
 It is currently written in Java.
+Flisp supports lexical closures, arbitrarily precise arithmetic, and a module system.

 ## Flisp Tutorial: